Frequently Asked Questions

 Who do you recommend for installation services?

-For Ford performance installations, we recommend Zero to 60 in Calgary.
+Tecmotion can perform selected Ford installation services in Calgary, so feel free to call to discuss your project.
 For Corvette, Camaro, and other GM Performance installations we recommend Western Corvette in Calgary.
 In Saskatchewan we recommend Phobia Auto Care in Martensville for performance installations on all makes.

 Who do you recommend for fabrication services?

 For custom exhaust, rollover systems, and other custom fabrication for performance applications we strongly recommend Unobtainium Welding.
 Many of Tecmotion's own rides feature Chris' fabrication work.